amyxchen9/pdsnd_github/README.md

 	1) Month of travel and/or
 	2) Weekday of travel

-For the selected filter(s), outputs includes:
+For the selected filter(s), outputs include:
 1) Statistics on the most frequent travel times, including:
 	a.
 Most common month of travel
 	b.
 Most common weekday of travel